koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Finally, they decide to take a very different approach: __IT Operations will freeze all non-Phoenix work__, naming it Project Freeze.

 ### Work Centers and Workers
-Erik and Bill visit MRP-8 one more time, where they discuss how Brent is similar to a worker in the plant and how the IT work is similar to work centers.
+Erik and Bill visit the manufacturing plant one more time, where they discuss how Brent is similar to a worker in the plant and how the IT work is similar to work centers.
 If work centers depend on a specific worker, they can not operate.

 ### Standardizing and Documenting Work
 Erik summarises what Bill has done by creating the Level 3 pool and appricates the effort.